LitoDev25/014-expressConeccaoEPrimeiroModel/README.md

 if you don't know how, just open the folder where this model or your project is with the visual code, open the terminal and then type "npm install" (without the quotes), and it will install all the dependencies of that default template.

-and it is necessary to create a file ".env" with the security keys.
+and it is necessary to create a file ".env" with the security keys at the model root || project.